rileyschuit/rpi-opensprinkler/README.md

 Author Information
 ------------------

 My goal is to make this as easy as possible and to run over an over again with no headaches.
 Feel free to make an issue if something pops up.
-Hopefully travis-ci will catch anything in time of you trying this outMy goal is to make this as easy as possible and to run over an over again with no headaches.
+Hopefully travis-ci will catch anything in time of you trying this out.
 In my testing, I used this on a pi0 and pi3.

 ```
 ansible-galaxy install rileyschuit.rpi-opensprinkler